rwilson504/Blogger/Launch-Canvas-From-Model-Sitemap/luanch-canvas-from-model-sitemap.md

 * modelAppId - This will be the guid of your current Model app.
 This can be very useful in building links later back to records where you want the record screen to show up in the property App.
 * modelAppUrl - Is a link back to the Model App url where you launched the Canvas App from.
 Again this can be useful later to build links.

+Additionally if you select the Pass Parameters checkbox on the sitemap link you will be able to get three additional parameters in your canvas app: orgname, orglcid, userlcid.

 After you have adjusted the Data parameters to be what you want make sure you go back and Encode them again before you past them into the SiteMap url.